-, a documentary that follows the lives of three teenage Zaballeen (literal translation: garbage people), who make their living by picking up Cairo’s trash.
+," a documentary that follows the lives of three teenage Zabbaleen (literal translation: garbage people), who make their living by picking up Cairo’s trash.

-An attempt to encourage people to separate out food waste from other trash to simplify the Zaballeen’s work, for example, becomes not a push for a city-supported recycling program, but a painstaking task of activists going door to door, trying to convince each resident to sort her trash.
-We see the Zaballeen argue amongst themselves about the superiority of their own work (the foreign companies only recycle 20 percent of their trash, and they don’t pick up trash in front of each resident’s door as the Zaballeen do) — but we don’t see them take these arguments to decisionmakers and policy makers that are paying the foreign companies.
+An attempt to encourage people to separate out food waste from other trash to simplify the Zabbaleen’s work, for example, becomes not a push for a city-supported recycling program, but a painstaking task of activists going door to door, trying to convince each resident to sort her trash.
+We see the Zabbaleen argue amongst themselves about the superiority of their own work (the foreign companies only recycle 20 percent of their trash, and they don’t pick up trash in front of each resident’s door as the Zabbaleen do) — but we don’t see them take these arguments to decision makers and policy makers that are paying the foreign companies.

 to find out about future screenings near you.